AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/privacy-requests.md

 Let's see how you can create Access and Delete requests.

-## Required setup to send requests for Marketo Measure {#required-setup-to-send-requests-for-marketo-measure}
+## Required set up to send requests for Marketo Measure {#required-setup-to-send-requests-for-marketo-measure}

 To make requests to Access and Delete data for [!DNL Marketo Measure], you must: